 Now, it is obvious that the user experience is far from easy.
 And the process doesn’t always go that smoothly – you may end up getting a parking ticket, or you may end up going through this ordeal of SMS payment (only to realize that it’s just as hard).
 So, rest assured, you’re not alone: the most common parking problems affect us all.

 In the end, parking is one of those things that make up our everyday lives, and much like the fridge or automobile or any of the newest technological innovations, ways to make it easier just take a whole load of stress out of the day.
-If you are a city decision-maker or a parking business owner reading this, it’s likely that you are also the driver in this narrative.
-So, to solve the incredible confusion of parking, you can start by figuring out ways to reduce steps from the process, and how that could be done in practice.
+If you are a city decision-maker reading this, it’s likely that you are also the driver in this narrative.
+So, to solve the incredible confusion of parking, you can start by figuring out ways to reduce steps from the process, and how it could be best done in your city.